The rise of upward bullying: How employers can protect themselves from being bullied by employees

 - Never enter into any agreement without first obtaining legal advice, if you do you could reduce significant rights whether they are contractual or legislative

 Need further advice on how to minimise your risks of upward bullying?
 NB Lawyers, the lawyers for employers, offer a free 20-minute consultation to discuss how you could be exposed to bullying from employees.
-Call us today on 07 3876 5111 for your free 20-minute consultation.
+Call us today on 07 3876 5111 for your consultation.